ksm/MyDevEnv/README.md

 Notes on setting up my developer environment.
-These may one day serve as a launch pad for automating the setup process, but for now these are Good Enough™.
+These will serve as a launch pad for automating the setup process, but for now they are are Good Enough™.

 ## General macOS settings

-- Mission Control-Automatically rearrange spaces-off
+- Mission Control -> Deselect automatically rearrange Spaces
+- Keyboard -> Max out Key Repeat and almost max Delay Until Repeat

 ## Xcode CLI Tools